mainsail-crew/docs/setup-guide/mainsailos/pi-imager.md

 - [Download](https://www.raspberrypi.org/software/) and install the latest Raspberry Pi Imager (v1.7.1).

 # Flashing MainsailOS

-Raspberry Pi Imager appearance may vary depending on the host OS.
-{: .info}

 - When opening Raspberry Pi Imager you will be presented with the following: